 Dwarf Fin Whale Facts

-- The IUCN currently classifies the unique whale as Critically Endangered, given its apparently extremely scant numbers.
+- The IUCN currently classifies the unique whale as Critically Endangered, due to its apparently extremely scant numbers.

 Dwarf Fin Whale Physical Description